UAlbertaALTLab/itwewina/neahtta/README.md

 ### Python

-Use [virtualenv][venv] to create an environment with requirements.txt, and set up a webserver to direct requests to neahttadigisanit.fcgi.
+Use [virtualenv][venv] to create an environment with requirements.txt.
 The virtualenv could really go anywhere, but I find it useful to keep it in a local directory so that I always know where it is.

-    virtualenv .env
+    virtualenv .venv
-    . .env/bin/activate
+    source .venv/bin/activate
     pip install -r requirements.txt

 If more requirements become necessary, be sure to update the file and check it